st0rm47/College/Web_Technology/Notes/CSS/Readme.md

 ---

-#### Hexadecimal Color Format
-- The hexadecimal color format uses a six-digit code to represent colors.
-- The first two digits represent the red component, the next two represent the green component, and the last two represent the blue component.
-- Each component can take a value from 00 to FF (0-255 in decimal).
-- Example:
-    ```css
-    h1 {
-        color: #FF0000; /* Sets the text color to red using hexadecimal format */
-    }
-    ```
-- The above code sets the text color of all `<h1>` elements to red using the hexadecimal color format.
-- Hexadecimal colors can also be written in shorthand format using three digits.
-- Example:
-    ```css
-    h1 {
-        color: #F00; /* Sets the text color to red using shorthand hexadecimal format */
-    }
-    ```
-- The above code sets the text color of all `<h1>` elements to red using the shorthand hexadecimal color format.

----

-#### Built-in Color Names
-- CSS provides a list of built-in color names that can be used directly in styles.
-- Some common color names include:
-    - `red`: Represents the color red.
-    - `green`: Represents the color green.
-    - `blue`: Represents the color blue.
-- Example:
-    ```css
-    h1 {
-        color: red; /* Sets the text color to red using a built-in color name */
-    }
-    ```
-- The above code sets the text color of all `<h1>` elements to red using a built-in color name.

----

 > # CSS Backgrounds
 - CSS backgrounds are used to set the background color or image of an element.
 - The `background` property is a shorthand property for setting all background properties in one declaration.